secretGeek/documentation/en/user-guide/interactions/index.md

 ## Handler Precedence

-The implementation of `InteractionBroker<TInteraction>` facilitates a handler chain.
+`InteractionBroker<TInteraction>` implements a handler chain.
 Any number of handlers can be registered, and later registrations are deemed of higher priority than earlier registrations.
 When an interaction is raised, each handler is given the _opportunity_ to handle that interaction (i.e. set a result).
 The handler is under no obligation to actually handle the interaction.
 If a handler chooses _not_ to set a result, the next handler in the chain is invoked.

-This chain of precedence makes it possible to define default handlers at a root level of your application, then override those handlers from higher level components.
+This chain of precedence makes it possible to define a default handler, and then temporarily override that handler.
 For example, a root level handler may provide default error recovery behavior.
 But a specific view in the application may know how to recover from a certain error without prompting the user.
 It could register a handler whilst it's activated, then dispose of that registration when it deactivates.
 Obviously such an approach requires a shared interaction broker instance.

 > **Note** The `InteractionBroker<TInteraction>` class is designed to be extensible.
 Subclasses can change the behavior of `Raise` such that it does not exhibit the behavior described above.
 For example, you could write an implementation that tries only the first handler in the list.

 ## Unhandled Interactions

-Any interaction can go unhandled.
-If there are no handlers, or none of the handlers set a result, the interaction is itself is considered unhandled.
-This is always a programming error.
+If there are no handlers for an interaction, or none of the handlers set a result, the interaction is itself considered unhandled.
 In this circumstance, the invocation of `Raise` will result in an `UnhandledInteractionException` being thrown.
 The underlying interaction is exposed via the `Interaction` property of this exception.

 ## Testing